 If you’re a pre-med, then you get a pass for not knowing.

 Anki is the king of flashcard tools.
 You think of Quizlet when you first think of flashcards, but Anki blows Quizlet out of the water!

 Because you have spaced repetition built into the software (which is free by the way!).

 Instead of studying all the flashcards for the same amount of time, why not dedicate more time to the cards we struggle with more?

-That’s exactly what Anki does.
+That’s exactly what med school Anki does.
 It uses the concept of spaced repetition.

 Anki is highly customizable and allows you to control what information you see in a minute, a day, a week or a month.

-It is by far my favorite tool for med school.
+Anki for med school is by far my favorite tool.

 I can combine numerous lectures and thousands of facts, and still not be stressed because Anki helps me with my weak points.